BMR Calculator

 🔥 BMR Calculator

+Use our BMR calculator online free to calculate basal metabolic rate instantly.
 Calculate your Basal Metabolic Rate (BMR) - the number of calories your body burns at complete rest.
+Perfect for BMR calculator with age and gender.
 Use the accurate Mifflin-St Jeor equation to find your baseline metabolism for effective weight management and nutrition planning.

 📊 Mifflin-St Jeor Formula